hschellman/training-docs/index.md

 humantime: "8:00 am - 3:00 pm"
 startdate: "2023-05-24"
 enddate: "2023-05-25"
-instructor: ["Michael Kirby","Steve Timm","Tom Junk","Ken Herner"]
+instructor: ["Heidi Schellman"]
 helper: ["mentor1", "mentor2"]
-email: ["mkirby@fnal.gov","timm@fnal.gov","junk@fnal.gov","herner@fnal.gov"]
+email: ["Heidi.Schellman@oregonstate.edu"]
-collaborative_notes: "2023-05-24-dune"
 eventbrite:
 ---

-This tutorial will teach you the basics of DUNE Computing.
+This tutorial provides resources for the basics of High Energy Physics Computing

-Instructors will engage students with hands-on lessons focused in three areas:

-1. Data storage and management,
+1. How to install common software
-2. Introduction to LArSoft,
+2. How to use the ROOT data analysis framework
-3. Job submission and monitoring.

-Mentors will answer your questions and provide technical support.
+3. Pointers to tutorials on scripting and git code management

 <!-- this is an html comment -->